Humbly Homemade

 • Knead the dough either with a dough hook in a stand mixer for 8 minutes or by hand in the bowl for 12 to 15 minutes.

 • Add the softened butter to the dough and continue to knead until the butter is incorporated.
-The dough might be pretty wet at this point - that's okay.
+The dough will be pretty wet at this point - that's okay!

 • Cover the bowl with plastic cling wrap and set in a warm place (like the oven with the light on) to rise until the dough doubles in size, between 1½ - 3 hours.